Chronic VENOUS INSUFFICIENCY

 Procedures

-THIS PRACTICE DOES NOT OFFER ANY FORM OF ENDOVENOUS PROCEDURE OR OPEN SURGERY FOR CHRONIC VENOUS INSUFFICIENCY
+THIS PRACTICE DOES NOT OFFER ANY OPEN OR ENDOVENOUS PROCEDURES FOR VARICOSE VEINS OR CHRONIC VENOUS INSUFFICIENCY.

 If you have any problems with any of these conditions, please contact your General Practitioner, or your Vascular Surgeon.
 If you live in Pretoria and have not seen a Vascular Surgeon before, you are more than welcome to contact my rooms for a formal consultation.